karatelabs/karate/karate-gatling/README.md

 ## Sample Project:
 Refer: https://github.com/ptrthomas/karate-gatling-demo

-This demo project happens to depend on `karate-netty` which already depends on `karate-apache`.
+This demo project happens to depend on [`karate-netty`](../karate-netty) which already depends on `karate-apache`.
+It is worth calling out that we are perf-testing [Karate test-doubles](https://hackernoon.com/api-consumer-contract-tests-and-test-doubles-with-karate-72c30ea25c18) here !
+A truly self-contained demo.

 ## Limitations
 As of now the Gatling concept of ["throttle" and related syntax](https://gatling.io/docs/2.3/general/simulation_setup/#simulation-setup-throttling) is not supported.
 Most teams don't need this, but you can declare "pause" times in Karate, see below.